otam-mato/JavaScript_de-obfuscation_re-engineering/README.md

 ---

-## Step 2: Analysis of Primary Functions and Variables
+## Step 2: Analyze Primary Functions and Variables

-### A. Main Function Triggering the Alert
+### A. Main Function: Triggering the Alert

 ```javascript
 // Set up a function to run every 2000 milliseconds (2 seconds)